GoldNeta/gnttoken/README.md

 `GNT.sol` is simply an initialization of the constructor of `CappedDistributionToken.sol`

-`GNTP2E.sol` extends the contract to add logic surrounding the minting of the Play to Earn reward system.
-It integrates with the platform through a contract called `TreasuryPool.sol`

 More details of the play to earn reward system coming soon!